 By Parisa Hafezi and Arshad Mohammed

-The 2015 deal seemed near revival in March after 11 months of indirect talks between Tehran and U.S. President Joe Biden’s administration in Vienna.
+The pact seemed near revival in March but 11 months of indirect talks between Tehran and U.S. President Joe Biden’s administration in Vienna were thrown into disarray chiefly over Iran‘s insistence that Washington remove its elite Revolutionary Guards Corps, from the U.S. Foreign Terrorist Organizations list.